⚡ Brilliant Global Competition · 2026–2027

 Why you're here¶

-This tutorial is the technology companion for the Brilliant Global Competition — a worldwide challenge for students in grades 10–12 to design and build a smart-city model.
-Your STEM teacher will guide you through the urban-design and presentation pillars; these pages cover the tech half: the hardware in your kit, the block-based programming, and the projects themselves.
+Your STEM teacher guides the urban-design and presentation pillars; these pages cover the tech half: the hardware in your kit, the block-based programming, and the projects themselves.

 How the tutorial is organised¶